 Visure Requirements ALM Platform:

-FMEA is a must process among engineering teams.
-However, we strongly recommend for it be performed by an ALM Tool to help you remove the administrative overhead of maintaining multiple documents and sharing them between individual stakeholders.
+FMEA is a must-process among engineering teams.
+However, we strongly recommend that it be performed by an ALM Tool to help you remove the administrative overhead of maintaining multiple documents and sharing them between individual stakeholders.

-An ALM platform helps in supporting any Requirements level mitigation of risks detection with built-in RPN calculation, putting one platform for all requirements-related activities.
+An ALM platform helps in supporting any Requirements level mitigation of risk detection with built-in RPN calculation, putting one platform for all requirements-related activities.

 It also should provide a risk dashboard with reports for all levels of the system, all easy to access with a couple of clicks and support for better quality, reduced risk, and avoiding possible failures.